variantstudios/intelligentinvestingllc.com/_posts/2018-01-09---calculate-how-the-new-2018-tax-bill-will-impact-you--.md

 ---
-title: '- Click Here to Calculate How the New 2018 Tax Bill Will Impact You -'
+title: '- Calculate How the New 2018 Tax Bill Will Impact You -'
 date: 2018-01-09 11:50:00
 image_path: /assets/taxes.jpg
 short_description: "I have developed a quick questionnaire to help determine how much you may save under the new 2018 Tax Cuts and Jobs Act.\_ You will need your most recent Form 1040 Income Tax return to fill it out.\_ Don't worry, I will not ask for any sensitive information."